John Joe Rice: TD for Kerry South

 After the civil war he continued to be active in the IRA and Sinn Féin.
 He attended IRA executive meetings (1923) and was involved in attempts to reorganise the IRA (1924).
 He was a delegate to the Sinn Féin ardfheis in 1926, opposing the proposal of Éamon de Valera that abstention be a matter of policy rather than principle.
 He was elected as a Sinn Féin TD for the Kerry South constituency at the 1957 general election.
 He did not take his seat in the Dáil due to the Sinn Féin policy of abstentionism.
 He was one of four Sinn Féin TDs elected at the 1957 general election, the others being Ruairí Ó Brádaigh, John Joe McGirl and Eighneachán Ó hAnnluain.
 During his time as a TD, he campaigned against the Special Powers Act, which granted the Irish state extra abilities to deal with and punish suspected members of the IRA.
 He was defeated at the 1961 general election.

 Expulsion from Sinn Fein

-In 1966, he and fellow Kerry Republican John Joe Sheehy were expelled from Sinn Féin, as were many others, by the new Marxist-Leninist party leadership that had recently come into power.
+In 1966, he and fellow Kerry Republican John Joe Sheehy were expelled from Sinn Féin.
 This move both foreshadowed and fuelled the split in 1969/1970 of both the IRA and Sinn Féin, which led to the creation of the Marxist-Leninist Official IRA and the more traditional but still left-wing Provisional IRA, and in parallel Sinn Féin – The Workers' Party and "Provisional" Sinn Féin.
 Rice gave his support to the Provisionals.